 Area design/builder Sean Butler or Butler Constructs is a long time friend and fellow community member in the historic renovation scene in Southern Pines, NC.

 He called on Sarah Farrell to bring in the final touches on one of his latest two builds in the picturesque downtown scene, that has been seeing an onslaught of development in the residential housing market due to an influx of interested young buyers from the local military base, Fort Bragg, NC.

-The Modern Farmhouse is one of two new construction homes built with the architectural history of the region in mind.
+The Modern Farmhouse is one of two new builds with the architectural history of the region in mind.
 One, a modern take on the colonial is nestled into its lot behind the pine trees that give the area its name.
-The other, based aesthetically on an old farmhouse classic style sits proudly on the corner lot and features an impressive face with a tall gable.
+The other is located right next door, and is based aesthetically on an old farmhouse classic style.
+It sits proudly on the corner lot and features an impressive face with a tall gable.

 We wrote about the two homes here.

 Given their pick, TEOT would select the Farmhouse over and over.
-The company brought in a few samples of the shop to display around the home and give it that lived in “if you lived here, you’d be home” kind of feeling.
-They also invited local friend and furniture maker, Copper & Walnut to join them by adding a few extra upholstery pieces from the forthcoming collection.
+We were tapped to stage the Modern Farmhouse for its open house and seo we brought in a few samples from SHOP TEOT to display around the home and give it that “if you lived here, you’d be home” kind of feeling.
+We invited local friend and furniture maker, Copper & Walnut to join us by adding a few extra upholstery pieces from their forthcoming collection.
 That lovely roll arm chair that you can see in the living room seating arrangement is an example of their craft.